Iowa Drivers License Renewal

 After renewing drivers license in Iowa, you will be required to pay a fee before you can receive an actual copy of your new license.
 All drivers will be charged a $10 fee for a renewed license.
 If you elect to pay online, you will be charged an additional $1.50 online convenience fee.
 The price to renew commercial and non-commercial licenses is identical and the IA Department of Transportation accepts cash, checks, and credit cards as forms of payment.
 Note that if you choose to renew drivers license online, you will only be allowed to pay with a credit or debit card.

-When to Renew Your Iowa Driver's License
+Your Iowa Driver's License

 You can renew drivers license in Iowa up to 30 days before its expiration date.
 If you fail to renew your license within one year of this date, you will be required to take a driving skills and written knowledge test at your local DOT issuance location.
 Drivers younger than the age of 21 and older the age of 72 are required to renew their license every two years.
 All other drivers are required to undergo the Iowa drivers license renewal process every eight years.
 Residents can renew their licenses by mail, in person, or online (you must meet certain criteria to renew drivers license online).